jsdvos/SupportingInformation_ReDD-COFFEE_2023/README.md

 `network -res struct.res -sa 1.84 1.84 3000 struct.sa -vol 1.84 1.84 3000 struct.vol struct.cif`
 `cat struct.res struct.sa struct.vol > struct.geo`

 The calculation of the RACs is implemented in the `racs.py` script.
 For each structure, a `struct.rac` file is generated specifying the number of identified linkages in the structure, as well as the RACs for each of the three chemical environments.
 Finally, by running `python collect_data.py`, the features of the pore geometry and the RACs for all domains are extracted and stored in the `features.csv` file.
+This file can be restored by running

+`cat features.csv.tar.gz.* | tar xvzf -`

 #### 2) Subset selection